Advanced UTM Naming Conventions Guide (Complete Framework)

 What a UTM Naming Convention Is

 UTM naming conventions are how you combine and structure individual UTM parameters to create a single code.
 So, if you always use “paid-social” in your medium parameter for paid social campaigns, the “paid-social” is a part of your convention.
-There’s no “correct” structure, as they should be customized to the particulars of your marketing goals and infrastructure.
-A marketer could instead choose “social-cps”, or “social-ads.”

-Alternatively, your convention may be that the campaign parameter must be named the same across all channels whenever it helps the same promotion.
 So if you’re, say, promoting the launch of your new tool, you’ll use “product-launch” on paid social, as well as on the newsletter, organic social, affiliate, or anything else you run.

 The full convention for the product launch campaign promoted via paid social could then look like this: